villjulian/isToric/README.md

   ## Example 2

-Using ... in the paper it suffices to compute the dimension of a maximal torus if we know that the homogeneous ideal is prime and it does not contain a linear form.
+Using Proposition 4.13. in the paper it suffices to compute the dimension of a maximal torus if we know that the homogeneous ideal is prime and it does not contain a linear form.

 Assume $I$ is a homogeneous prime ideal containing no linear form and the dimension of the quotient ring is $s$.
 If the dimension